patilkunal/boot-commander/README.md

 docker run -d --rm -p 8080:8080 --name boot-commander boot-commander
 ```

-## Running application using docker-compose
+## Running Spring-Boot using docker-compose

 1. Build the application using maven package.
 2. Create the external volume to hold the DB data